areveur51/40KFTVIEW/replit.md

 ## Overview

-This is a Flask-based web application that creates interactive D3.js network graph visualizations to display complex relationships between nodes.
-The system uses NetworkX for graph structure and Gravis for D3.js rendering, presenting a cyberpunk-themed visualization with two distinct node types: graphic nodes (visual content with linked images) positioned centrally, and keyword nodes (conceptual nodes) arranged in an outer circle.

-The application has been heavily refactored to follow DRY principles, achieving an 87% code reduction by externalizing all data to JSON files, making it easy to update content without modifying code.
+This is a Flask web application that creates an interactive D3.js network graph visualization displaying relationships between nodes.
+The project uses NetworkX for graph structure and Gravis for D3.js rendering, featuring a cyberpunk-themed design with force-directed layout.
+The application has been heavily refactored to follow DRY principles, achieving an 87% code reduction by externalizing all data to JSON files.

 ## User Preferences